 The Heathcock (Gastropub)

 Locality and seasonality are the key components of The Heathcock menu.
-Sharing dishes are a big deal too – from hearty pies, to slow cooked, grass-fed Welsh lamb shoulders or whole baked sea bass.
-My favourite pub in Cardiff.
+Sharing dishes are a big deal too – from hearty pies, to slow cooked, grass-fed Welsh lamb shoulders, and haunches of wild venison (arguably the most sustainable meat in the UK).
+My favourite pub in Cardiff by a country mile!

 Kindle combines fire food with natural wine in a vibrant, informal and unique setting.
 The restaurant works closely with local farmers, gamekeepers and gardeners to use ethical produce with an emphasis on provenance & sustainability; 70% of the menu is meat-free, with the rest being made up of sustainable nose-to-tail dishes.